No time? My pick for the best titanium flat iron is the BaBylissPRO Nano Titanium Ultra-Thin Straightener.

 Best Budget Flat Iron: KIPOZI Professional Titanium Flat Iron

-It’s a fact that most titanium flat irons cost more than ceramic ones.
-I’m not totally sure why that is, but it’s still possible to find a decent titanium straightener that won’t cost an arm and a leg.
+It’s a fact that most titanium flat irons cost more than ceramic flat irons.
+I’m not totally sure why that is, but it’s still possible to find a decent titanium hair straightener that won’t cost an arm and a leg.

 Just be willing to try a brand you may not have heard of before.

 This KIPOZI flat iron truly rocks for what it costs.
 You get digital temperature controls up to 450°F, floating titanium plates that grasp hair firmly in any direction, and a nice, long 8’ swivel cord.